Sore Knees and Flat Feet

 Check out the new Foot Ebook: Treat Your Feet, by going here.

-I think you will be very pleasantly surprise at how much better your knees will feel as you can safely strengthen the muscles that support the joint.
+I think you will be very pleasantly surprised at how much better your knees will feel as you can safely strengthen the muscles that support the knee joint using the Pilates equipment.

 It's a great machine and if you can find one at a good price go for it!